Lumi-supercomputer/Getting_Started_with_AI_workshop/03_Your_first_AI_training_job_on_LUMI/README.md

         - number of CPUs requested
         - number of GPUs requested (1)
         - RAM requested
-        - requested runtime (recommended: 15 minutes, for sub-exercise 4 below)
+        - requested runtime (recommended: 15 minutes, so you can continue with sub-exercise 4 below)

         It can also be helpful to specify a name for the slurm logfile that contains the command line outputs of the script.